Sawatdikha! This is May from Bangkok, Thailand. Businesswoman, photographer, traveler and occasionally photo model.

 “Travel Is The Most Valuable Thing To Do” – May

 May has just returned from an amazing trip to Siberia, Russia, where she explored the frozen Baikal Lake – “the largest freshwater lake by volume in the world, containing 22–23% of the world’s fresh surface water.
 With a maximum depth of 1,642 m (5,387 ft), Baikal is the world’s deepest lake.
 It is considered among the world’s clearest lakes and is considered the world’s oldest lake – at 25-30 million years.
 It is the seventh-largest lake in the world by surface area.”
 (Wikipedia).

 “It reflects like an optical instrument and responds to changes in the weather so sensitively that it seems like a part of the sky rather than of the land.
 And along with all that, Baikal is distinctly Asiatic: if a camel caravan could somehow transport Baikal across Siberia to Europe, and curious buyers unwrapped it in a marketplace, none would mistake it for a lake from around there.” – Ian Frazier,

-Civil engineering background.
-Businesswoman, photographer and traveler.
+May’s background: Businesswoman, photographer and traveler.
 Dreaming to explore the world.
 Discover the culture.
 Enjoy the Nature.
 Visited 30 countries.

-Photos: provided by /copyright © Pundarick Poocharoen (May).
+Photos are copyright © Pundarick Poocharoen (May).